open-tale/open-tale.github.io/_docs/02-characters.md

 ### 2.1.4.
 Skills

 Skills are combative abilities that can be purchased at anytime outside combat during the campaign.

-Every character starts with two skills to learn and, on every **even** level, a new skill can be learned.
-For instance, on level 1 the player chooses 2 skills for the character, then a new skill is learned on level 2, another one on level 4 and so on and so forth.
+A skill can be acquired by spending a skill point.

-The table below shows the maximum number of skills that a character may have by
+Every character starts with two skill points and is rewarded with an extra skill point on every **even** level.
+Below you find a table that shows the maximum number of skills that a character may have by level:
-level:

 | **Level** | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9
 | **Maximum number of skills** | 2 | 3 | 3 | 4 | 4 | 5 | 5 | 6 | 6